BodhiSmith13/PasswordStrengthChecker/README.md

-PasswordStrengthChecker is a password creator coded in Python.
-The purpose of this program is to analyze the strength of inputted passwords in the form of strings and evaluate them based on a grading program.
-Passwords are graded based on length, character variety, and whether or not the password is a pass phrase.
-A pass phrase is a string of words that are easy to remember; so long as the pass phrase is long enough, it will be secure.
-The program first analyzes the content of the password, counting the occurrence of each type of character.
-These types include lowercase and uppercase letters, digits, punctuation, symbols, and all other non-unicode characters.
-For each character type found, the number of members in that character set are tallied together.
-Then, the total number of combinations of that password are found by raising the size of the character set to the power of the length of the password.
-The total number of combos is then compared to the computational strength of the average computer.
-The longest and average amount of time to crack the givenpassword is then calculated.
-Finally, the password is graded out of 5, with each result being displayed for the user.
-If the password is a pass phrase, it gets 2 points.
-If the password is at least 15 characters long, it gets 3 points.
-If the password has letters, digits, and one other character type, it gets 1 point.
-If the password gets a score of higher than 3, the password is deemed acceptable and the program ends.
-Otherwise, the program loops until an acceptable password is inputted.

-To build, open the project folder in PyCharm and install pyenchant via pip.
-Note that pyenchant also requires a system-level enchant binary.
-On Windows, download and install the standalone enchant binary from the pyenchant GitHub releases page.
-On Mac, run brew install enchant.
-On Linux, run sudo apt install enchant-2.
-Once both are installed, run the default build configuration in PyCharm.

-The guidelines for password collection were sourced from NIST: https://www.nist.gov/cybersecurity-and-privacy/how-do-i-create-good-password
+# Password Strength Checker

+A command-line tool that analyzes the strength of a password and scores it out of 5 stars based on length, character variety, and whether it's a passphrase.
+Rather than relying on arbitrary rules, it estimates the actual number of possible combinations for a given password and converts that into a human-readable "time to crack" estimate.

+## How it works

+1. **Character analysis** — the password is scanned and each character is classified into one of six types: lowercase letters, uppercase letters, digits, punctuation, symbols, or unidentified (other) characters.
+2. **Combination count** — for each character type present, its alphabet size (e.g. 26 for lowercase letters) is added to a running total.
+The total number of possible combinations is then calculated as `alphabet_size ^ password_length`.
+3. **Crack time estimate** — that combination count is compared against an estimated average computer's guessing speed (100 billion attempts/second) to produce a human-readable "time to crack" figure (seconds up to centuries).
+4. **Passphrase detection** — the password is checked to see if it can be fully decomposed into a chain of valid English dictionary words (e.g. `"sharksseekblood"` → `"sharks"` + `"seek"` + `"blood"`), using a dynamic-programming word-break algorithm.
+5. **Scoring** — points are awarded as follows:
+   - **+3** if the password is at least 15 characters long
+   - **+2** if the password is a valid passphrase
+   - **+1** if the password contains at least 3 of the 6 character types (and isn't already a passphrase)
+   - A score **above 3** is considered acceptable; otherwise the program asks for another password.

-Example Output:
+## Example output

 ```
-Do you want debug enabled?
-Input anything for yes, or press enter to continue.
 Welcome to Password Strength Checker!
 Your goal is to create a five star password.
 Password guidelines (ranked in order of how many points they give):
 1. Make your password a passphrase, such as "Sharksseekblood."